darwintreeoflife/darwintreeoflife.data/README.md

 :warning: **Warning: Publications should only be based on data in the public archives (ENA, Genbank, DDBJ).**

 ## Introduction

 The [Darwin Tree of Life Project](https://www.darwintreeoflife.org/) (DToL) aims to generate high quality genome assemblies of all 60,000 species of eukaryotic organisms in the Atlantic archipelago of Britain and Ireland to contribute towards providing reference genome sequences for all life.
 It is a collaboration between biodiversity, genomics and analysis partners that hopes to transform the way we do biology, conservation and biotechnology.
-The project is a collaboration of the Natural History Museum London, Royal Botanic Gardens Kew, Royal Botanic Gardens Edinburgh, Marine Biological Association, Earlham Institute, University of Oxford and its Wytham Woods field station, University of Edinburgh and Edinburgh Genomics, University of Cambridge, EMBL-EBI and others, led by the Wellcome Sanger Institute, UK.
+The project is a collaboration of the Natural History Museum London, Royal Botanic Gardens Kew, Royal Botanic Gardens Edinburgh, Marine Biological Association, Earlham Institute, University of Oxford and its Wytham Woods field station, University of Edinburgh, University of Cambridge, EMBL-EBI and others, led by the Wellcome Sanger Institute, UK.

 ## About the data